nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 * You have a personal eesti.ee email address issued to yourself (and also one for the company that you have registered).
 It's gotta be better than GMAIL (I've had issues with GMAIL in the past)
 * Setup for the company (assuming no trademarks or similar names), is done and entered into the registry within 24-48 hours.
 * Assuming no issues, EU business bank account set up within 1 week but you need to be in Tallinn for this.
 * Money left in the company is NOT TAXED.
 You are only taxed on taking money out of the company (as a dividend an income).
-Therefore you can spend money as the company.
+Therefore you can spend money as the company (as long as its a legitimate business expense)

+## Technology

+Now on to the fun part.
+This was the sole reason why I got into the program.
+I was more interested with the tech behind the scenes (implementing ID card login for websites).

+Also the way of digitally signing documents which is as good as paper.